huggingface/deep-rl-class/unit1/README.md

 ## This is a course built with you 👷🏿‍♀️

-We want to improve and update the course iteratively with your feedback.
-If you have some, please open an issue on the Github Repo: [https://github.com/huggingface/deep-rl-class/issues](https://github.com/huggingface/deep-rl-class/issues)
+We want to improve and update the course iteratively with your feedback. **If you have some, please fill this form** 👉 https://forms.gle/3HgA7bEHwAmmLfwh9

 ## Don’t forget to join the Community 📢